mlibrary/regal_bird/README.md

 ### Part 3: Declaring Terminal States

-It's likely that you do not want units that have completed or failed to remain in Regal Bird's docket.
-A special action is provided that will remove a unit, `RegalBird::Action::Clean`.
-Please note that if you wish to do something useful when a unit is in a failed state, it may be useful to represent that.
+Units that have completed or reached some other terminal state do not remain in Regal Bird's docket.
+A special action is provided to add clarity to terminal states in plan definitions, `RegalBird::Action::Clean`. *Never subclass RegalBird::Action::Clean.* If you wish to do something useful when a unit is in a failed (or other terminal) state, it may be useful to represent that.
 Your plan might look like this:

 ```ruby